 Please note that due to changes in commissioning the future of the Mercury Clinic is uncertain.
-We have been given notice of service delivery and at present have been informed that we will not be able to deliver the service from 5th January 2015.
-We hope that these circumstances will change and we will be able to continue to offer a full service after this date.
+We have been given notice of service delivery and at present have been informed that we will not be able to deliver the service from 31st March 2015.
+We hope that these circumstances will change and we will have the opportunity to work with any future providers.
 If you have any concerns re the withdrawal of the Mercury Clinic service please do not hesitate to contact the Medical Centre or the Vice-President of Welfare at the University of Kent who have recently submitted a petition to the commissioners (Kent County Council).

 Please visit our Sexual Health Services page